devopshobbies/boundary-vault-stack/README.md

 - [ ] Install and configure `Terraform` on the **control node** (`prepare_env` role).
 - [ ] Install and configure `Docker` on **target (managed) node(s)** (`prepare_env` role).
 - [ ] Optionally, install boundary and vault on **admins** node(s) Based on `STACK_BIN=true/false` Environment variable.
+- [ ] Template `tfvars` file to handle specific variables for both boundary and vault terraform providers.
 - [ ] Create a well-organized `Ansible` template for Vault and boundary configurations.
 - [ ] Update environment variable declaration through `Ansible` roles to use `environment` attribute instead of inline definition in `shell` module.
 - [ ] Make `display secrets` optional in the `cleanup` role.